aalberg/regional-seeding/README.md

 The full set of configuration options is listed below.
 All paths are relative to main.py.
 ```
 player_in_file          The location of the player input file.
+out_folder              The folder to store output files in.
 pools_out_file_header   The header of the pool output files.
 debug_out_file_header   The header of the pool debug info output files.
 conflicts_out_file      The location of the conflict output file.